-As we walk around with our firearms at the ready, during a possible self defense conflict, we need to walk tall.
+As we walk around with our firearms at the ready, during a possible self-defense conflict, we need to walk tall.
 Not only will this give you better vision as we check and clear each room, but it will also increase your reaction time.
 If we round or arch or backs we are collapsing our lungs, making it more difficult to breathe.
 As I mentioned earlier, our nervous system will already be kicked into overdrive.
-It will be tough enough to breathe just by being involved in that scenario; We want to avoid any extra problems from our lungs being collapsed.
+It will be tough enough to breathe just by being involved in that scenario; we want to avoid any extra problems from our lung capacity being compromised.

 Placing your bodyweight in a midfoot position means that with each step that you take, your weight is between the balls of your feet and your heel; hence the midfoot drive.
 This offers many advantages regardless of the terrain that you are operating in.
 Let’s forget about a battlefield situation and just focus on what we may encounter in our homes while trying to address someone wanting to cause harm to our family.

 When you take a step and land on your midfoot, you will be able to control the placement of your step and body weight with greater awareness.
-If you land on your heels or toes and you encounter some of these obstacles, you can easily twist an ankle, alert your enemy of your position, slip or any other scenario that greatly decreses your chances of boding well in this encounter.
+If you land on your heels or toes and you encounter some of these obstacles, you can easily twist an ankle, alert the enemy of your position, slip, or any other scenario that greatly decreases your chances of boding well in this encounter.

 The same way that we develop our sensitivity with our hands and fingers is similar to the way that we need to address our feet and toes.
 We have to “feel” what our foot position is telling us via neuromuscular feedback.
 Once we are in tune with each step that we take, we will develop proprioception enabling us to almost, pre-react, giving us a leg up on our enemy.
 That one principle alone is what separates many of the elite from just another guy with a gun.